 We are currently offering Ukulele classes for students at Tchey school.
 Our students are learning Khmer traditional and western songs, exploring their talents and finding their musical groove.
 This program brings another important creative element into our students’ education and allows them to share their music with the community by performing at PLF events.

 Chess club has been enthusiastically taken up by students of all ages.
 They eagerly play during free hours, challenging their friends and practicing at every opportunity.
-Playing and learning chess offers our a chance to improve their memory, reasoning, creative and logical thinking, as well as decision making.
+Playing and learning chess offers students a chance to improve their memory, reasoning, creative and logical thinking, as well as decision making.
 In addition to hosting chess club as an extracurricular class, we also put on tournaments with clubs from other schools in the area to hold a bit of friendly competition.